EGI-Federation/documentation/content/en/users/tutorials/filetransfer-gridstorage/_index.md

 The tab <Submit a transfer> is divided in two parts in which is possible to add two endpoints that can be used both as source or destination.
-After adding the URL for the two endpoint is possible to browse and select the files and directories to be transferred.
+After adding the URL for the two endpoints, it is possible to browse and select the files and directories to be transferred.
 In the destination select the destination directory.
 In the following example the file 1MB has been selected and by simply clicking the arrow in the middle directing to the right we are instructing the